IGBIllinois/sofadb/README.md

 Alias /sofadb /var/www/sofadb/html
 ```

-3. Create the database and a user/password on the mysql server which has select/insert/delete/update permissions on the cluster_accounting database.
+3. Create the database and a user/password on the mysql server which has select/insert/delete/update permissions on the database.
 ```
 CREATE DATABASE sofadb;
 CREATE USER 'sofadb_admin'@'localhost' IDENTIFIED BY 'STRONG_PASSWORD';